tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ## 9. Instructor Do: Undersampling

-Continue in the powerpoint slides to the undersampling slide.
+Continue in the slides to the undersampling slide.

 * If we have imbalanced classes, we can purposefully use more of the minority class for training - this is oversampling.
 However, we can also take fewer instances of the majority class than would be indicated by a proportional sampling method - this is called undersampling.